gsferreira/gsferreira.github.com/src/archive/2021/where-to-place-c10-global-usings/index.md

 But, where?
 In a Web or Console project, you may use "Program.cs" for it, but rapidly it may become cluttered.
 And if it is a Class Library?!
 There are no "Program.cs".

-### So I asked my Twitter friends what would they do.
+### So, I asked my Twitter friends what would they do.

 ![Tweet / Where to add gloabal usings.](/images/archive/tweets/global-usings-where-to-place-question.png)